CHAPTER 13: Wheelbarrow

 Melville must have liked the word "skylarking".
 First he uses it to refer to Peter Coffin's misleading of Ishmael regarding Queequeg.
 Then Bildad uses it regarding Queequeg's membership in the First Congregational Church, and later Stubb is accused of skylarking.

-The Hittites to which Bildad refers are the Biblical Hittites, who are a tribe (or perhaps different tribes at different times) which may not be the same as the tribe known archaeologically as the Hittites.
+The Hittites to which Bildad refers are the Biblical Hittites, who were a tribe (or perhaps different tribes at different times) which may not be the same as the tribe known archaeologically as the Hittites.
 Then are often allies of the Hebrews rather than enemies, so while Bildad sees Queequeg as a Philistine--an enemy--Ishmael is a Hittite, or an ally.

 Peleg calling Queequeg "Quohog" is an example of how little importance he attaches to him as an individual.
 Certainly "Quohog" is an obvious misnomer, being (as earlier noted) a type of clam.
 Later he calls him "Hedgehog" as well.